September 30, 2019

-War photography delivers iconic, devastating imagery of armed conflict and its aftermath on the people and places it impacts.
-Imagery of these tragic events is usually used for editorial purposes to enhance public awareness of areas engaged in combat.
-This genre of photography overlaps with photojournalism and documentary photography.
+Often overlapping with photojournalism and documentary photography, war photography delivers iconic, sometimes difficult to look at imagery of armed conflict and its aftermath.
+War imagery is usually used for editorial purposes to enhance public awareness of areas engaged in combat.

 Some of the earliest war photographs can be traced back to the Crimean War of 1853 to 1856, captured by Roger Fenton.
 These early shots recorded stationary imagery of war, like fortifications or soldiers and land before and after battles took place, mainly because of the limited photographic technology that was available at the time.

 More modern war photography taken in the 20th century included chronicles of World War I and World War II and were usually captured by soldiers, as well as by photojournalists.
 However, as technology advanced, mass-produced images led to an over-saturation of the often terrible scenes, with viewers becoming desensitized to the value and historical significance of this type of photography.

 Nevertheless, armed conflicts are still captured today.
 Due to the dangerous nature of the job, journalists and war photographers have designated special protection through international conventions to prevent fatal injury in the field — but it remains a risky occupation.